VulcanJS/vulcan-next/docs/features.md

 Storybook is aware of the `public` folder, so it will display images accordingly.

+### Webpack bundle analyzer

+There is nothing worse than a slow Storybook build, you can debug your Webpack bundle using `yarn run analyze-bundle:storybook`

 ## Debugging

 ### Webpack bundle analyzer

+Run `yarn run analyze-bundle` to get insight on your Webpack build.

 ​